-This Is Us’ Chrissy Metz Reveals The Real Reason She Wants to Lose Weight
+‘This Is Us’ Chrissy Metz Reveals The Real Reason She Wants To Lose Weight

 — Kathie Lee and Hoda (@klgandhoda) March 7, 2017

 Chrissy revealed that her motivation behind losing the weight was to become more “proportioned.”
 She carries most of her weight in her stomach and that makes finding outfits even more challenging.
-She’s a 18 or 20 in pants, she says, but a size 24 top can bee too close-fitting sometimes.
+She’s an 18 or 20 in pants, she says, but a size 24 top can be too close-fitting sometimes.

 Chrissy Metz has an important message for those struggling on their weight loss journey https://t.co/1DSV3oUaNX pic.twitter.com/LSIleGqTwr